This article may contain affiliate/compensated links. For full information, please see our full disclosure.

 Gijón is home to the ruins of Roman Baths too.
 A visit is well worth it, you’ll be able to see the Cold and hot rooms as well as the underground heating system.
 Considering they were built in the 2nd to 1st century BC, it’s amazing the Romans were able to construct something so ingenious!

-If you visit Gijón during the summer, you can head one of the numerous beaches in the city.
+If you visit Gijón during the summer, you can head to one of the numerous beaches in the city.
 Playa de San Lorenzo is one of the best and offers spectacular views into the Bay of Biscay!

 Santiago de Compostela